mongodb/docs-mongodb-shell/source/includes/fact-mongoshrc-loading.rst

 On startup, :binary:`mongosh` checks the user's ``HOME`` directory for a JavaScript file named :ref:`.mongoshrc.js <mongoshrc-js>`.
-If this file is found, :binary:`mongosh` interprets the content of :ref:`.mongoshrc.js <mongoshrc-js>` before displaying the prompt for the first time.
+If this file is found, :binary:`mongosh` reads the content of :ref:`.mongoshrc.js <mongoshrc-js>` before displaying the prompt for the first time.